sumon766/javascriptCapstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Javascript Capstone <a name="about-project"></a>
+# 📖 Best TV Programs <a name="about-project"></a>

-**Javscript Capstone** is a project to test javascript knowledge that we learnt in the module 2 and this project is going to have webpack, jest, kanbar board project and many more things.
+**Best TV Programs** is a project to test javascript knowledge that we learnt in the module 2 and this project is going to have webpack, jest, kanban board project and many more things.

 ## 🛠 Built With <a name="built-with"></a>